kristopherjohnson/bitsybasic/README.md

 If there are more input numbers than variables, then the extra inputs are ignored.

+`LIST`

+`LIST` with no arguments will display the entire program.

+`LIST` followed by a single expression will display the specified line

+`LIST` followed by two expressions separated by a comma will display the lines between the first line number and second line number, including those line numbers.

 `TRON`/`TROFF`

 The `TRON` command enables statement tracing.
 Line numbers are printed as each statement is executed.  `TROFF` disables statement tracing.

-`RND(range)`
+`RND(number)`

-Returns a randomly generated number between 0 and `range`-1, inclusive.
-If `range` is less than 1, then the function returns 0.
+Returns a randomly generated number between 0 and `number`-1, inclusive.
+If `number` is less than 1, then the function returns 0.

 ## Code Organization